Note: This post was first published on the 6th August, 2013.

 When it comes to books, many avid readers would argue that the experience of holding a physical, printed book in their hands, turning the pages and reading from the paper is vastly different (and much more satisfying) from that of reading an e-book.

-Read Also: 40+ Inspiring Book & Paper Sculptures
+40+ Inspiring Book & Paper Sculptures

 Still, e-book readers do have their list of perks.
 The idea of walking down the street with an entire library of your favorite books stored in your electronic devices is far more attractive than the thought of exposing their printed version to wear and tear in an open bookshelf.

-Read Also: 20 (More) Websites To Download Free EBooks
+50 Websites to Download Free EBooks

 Competition or Substitution?